 The weight of numbers of the massed ranks of English knights, infantry and Welsh longbow men proved fatal as mounted knights struggled to escape back across the river and fallen men were trampled underfoot.
 The Scots pushed Edward’s army back to the steep-sided Bannockburn until the river was filled with bodies.

 King Edward II fled the field.
 He escaped to Dunbar Castle and sailed to England.
 The Scots took English knights captive to trade for Scots prisoners.
-After his victory at Bannockburn the Bruce was able to negotiate the freedom of his wife Elizabeth, daughter Marjorie, and sister Mary.
+After his victory at Bannockburn the Bruce was able to negotiate the freedom of his wife Elizabeth, daughter Marjory, and sister Mary.

 At the end of two bloody days of fighting thousands lay dead or dying on the battlefield.
 It was said that the ‘Bannockburn between its banks was so filled with men and horses that men could pass over dryshod upon the drowned bodies.’